Premiere plastic surgery and concierge patient care that is personalized, modern, and sophisticated.

-Concerned about using silicone or saline implants?
-You might be considering natural breast enhancement—also known as fat transfer—to increase your breast volume and give you enhanced breasts using your own tissue.
-Not all patients are ideal candidates.
+Natural breast enhancement- also known as fat transfer- increases your breast volume and gives you enhanced breasts using your own tissue.
 Learn more about who benefits from this approach below.

 Results & Recovery

-We take every measure to provide the highest degree of comfort for our patients throughout their breast augmentation.
+Our priority is to provide the highest degree of comfort for our patients throughout their breast augmentation procedure and recovery.

-We believe that all patients should be fully informed.
-That’s why we schedule multiple pre-op appointments so you know what to expect from your procedure.
-We stay in close contact during this period and each patient receives prompt and personalized care.
+We schedule multiple pre-op appointments to make sure that our patients are fully informed and know exactly what to expect from the procedure.
+We also stay in close contact during the pre-op period in order to ensure that each patient receives prompt and personalized care.

-Once surgery is complete, you have the option to recover at home if you are a local, or one of our luxury recovery rooms at select hotels in New York City.
-Recovery timelines vary depending on your procedure, but we offer thorough aftercare to ensure your optimized recovery and results.
+Once surgery is complete, local patients have the option to recover at home in NYC or in one of our luxury recovery rooms located in select hotels in the city.
+Recovery timelines vary depending on procedure, and our thorough aftercare options ensure optimized recovery and results.

 For more information, read our FAQs below.